pragya-jain-io/pragya-jain-io/README.md

 ## 🌏Hello Anyone
 👋 I'm Pragya.
-I love using technology to make my life (maybe others as well) easy .
-I won't say I know a lot about computers but I would say I know fair enough.
+I love using technology to make my life (and maybe others' lives as well) easier.
+I wouldn't say I know everything about computers, but I have a fair understanding.
 I enjoy collaborating with others and learning new things.
-Outside of tech, I care about helping children and protecting the environment.
+Outside of tech, I care deeply about protecting the environment... so maybe next time, use one less tissue.
 Let's team up and do something awesome! 💻✨

 # 🚀 EXPERIENCE

-✨ I have worked with startups, mid stage companies, MNCs, Professors, and freelancers.
+✨ I have worked with startups, mid-stage companies, MNCs, professors, and more.

 Programming Languages:
 ![Python](https://img.shields.io/badge/Python-555555)